FG-AI4H/ideathon-riyadh/team-03/README.md

 Mental Health

 ## Description
-Our AI program seamlessly integrates with cameras and mics in addiction clinics to detect behaviorious, facial expressions, body language and voice changes in each session and actively differentiating the data obtained from each session assisting the psychiatrist in tracking the patient’s progress.
+Our AI program is called "Addimemory" and it seamlessly integrates with cameras and mics in addiction clinics to detect behaviorious, facial expressions, body language and voice changes in each session and actively differentiating the data obtained from each session assisting the psychiatrist in tracking the patient’s progress.